 What is normal blood pressure for a dog?

 When looking at blood pressure values, there are usually two numbers: the top number (systolic blood pressure) and the bottom number (diastolic blood pressure).
+These are the same values your own doctor checks at most healthcare appointments.
 When assessing blood pressure, it is important to look at both of these numbers.

 For dogs, normal systolic blood pressure is within a range of 110-160.
 Normal diastolic dog blood pressure is 60-90.
 This also might be written as the normal range is 110/60 to 160/90.

-Also, there is a third number that you might hear your veterinarian mention.
+There is also a third number that you might hear your veterinarian mention.
 This is the MAP, or mean arterial pressure.
 The MAP is the average blood pressure through the whole body for one cycle of the heart pumping.
 The normal MAP blood pressure for dogs is 85-120.

 What is high blood pressure in dogs?